AndrewCathcart/project-setup/README.md

 navigate to `setup-commands.sh` and make sure to change the `INSTALLATION_PATH` and `PROJECT_PATH` variables.
 - INSTALLATION_PATH is, intuitively, where you cloned the repository to.
-- PROJECT_PATH is the desired location to store your new project folder in, e.g. `/Users/JoeBloggs/Projects/Python Projects/$1` making sure to keep the bash variable $1 at the end of the file
+- PROJECT_PATH is the desired location to store your new project folder in, e.g. `/Users/JoeBloggs/Projects/Python Projects/$1` making sure to keep the bash variable $1 at the end of the string

 Source the bash script for ease of use, e.g. add `source /Users/andrew.cathcart/dev/python/project-setup/setup-commands.sh` to your .bashrc or .zshrc profile & reload the terminal